deBubz/StudyNotes/sac/wk1/lec.md

 - You prob know what this is, but in embedded context
   - **1** HIGH
   - **0** LOW
-- this doesnt represent **voltage** but the signal if its on or off
+- this doesn't represent **voltage** but the signal if its on or off
-- usually abstracts to abinary value, it changing value overtime is called a digital **signal**
+- usually abstracts to a binary value, it changing value overtime is called a digital **signal**
 - often represented as button/ switch / led

 ## RIMS

-- an emulation of a microcontroller for learning purposes
+- an emulation of a micro-controller for learning purposes
 - work using `c`
 - is a simulator supporting `c` programming simulating the execution of **RIM** (Riverside-Irvine Microcontroller)